 • Your BrettYoung Regional Account Manager must be notified within 60 days of seeding or by July 30, 2020.
 By this date, with corrective management such as weed or insect control, the forage stand will continue to establish to its full potential.

-The cover crop must be seeded at one-third to one-half of the normal seeding rate.
+The companion crop must be seeded at one-third to one-half of the normal seeding rate.
 Seed forages in a separate pass at an angle to your cover crop to reduce competition and to aid in depth control.
-Remove the cover crop as early as possible rather than harvesting the grain.
+Remove the companion crop as early as possible rather than harvesting the grain.
 This will reduce the amount of competition for sunlight, moisture and nutrients.